ABOUT THE BIT

 Safely storing large quantities of bitcoin can be technically challenging and puts the owner at risk of being hacked.
 The BIT utilizes state of the art security protocols to store bitcoin on behalf of BIT shareholders.

-Auditing and classification standards for bitcoin have not yet been broadly adopted.
-However, the BIT, which will be audited by an independent public accounting firm, enables investors to invest in bitcoin via a security, making it eligible for investment for institutions, certain IRAs and other types of brokerage accounts.
+The BIT will be audited by an independent public accounting firm.
+Investors are able to invest in bitcoin via a security, making it eligible for investment for institutions, certain IRAs and other types of brokerage accounts.

 HISTORICAL BIT PERFORMANCE*

 - The BIT represents a speculative investment and involves a high degree of risk.
 An investor could lose all or a substantial portion of his/her investment.
 Investors must have the financial ability, sophistication/experience and willingness to bear the risks of an investment in the BIT.

 - An investment in the BIT should be discretionary capital set aside strictly for speculative purposes.

 - An investment in the BIT is not suitable or desirable for all investors.
 Only qualified accredited investors may invest in the BIT.